sirarsalih/binary-converter-node-server/README.md

 A node server for your binary conversion needs!

+<h2>Current Support</h2>

+- Positive integers to binary
+- Positive floats to binary
+- Hex to binary

 <h2>Dependencies</h2>

 Make sure you have <a href="http://nodejs.org/download/" target="_blank">Node.js</a> installed.
 Navigate to <code>package.json</code>, start up cmd or terminal and execute the following: